jjlocke2004/enterprise-network-lab/docs/device-inventory.md

 # Design Summary

-The network follows a hierarchical design consisting of a routed core and two access layer switches.
+The network follows a hierarchical design consisting of a central Layer 2 core switch, two access-layer switches, and an edge router providing inter-VLAN routing through Router-on-a-Stick.
-Departmental traffic is segmentedusing VLANs while centralized DHCP provides dynamic IP allocation to all client devices